daenvil/MCDatapacks/_posts/2023-06-06-more_compostable_items_v1.2.md

 The new `return` command has proved to be really helpful in datapack coding, so I implemented it and this new version of the datapack is only compatible with MC 1.20+.

-And nothing much more to say, everything should be ready for when 1.20 releases soon, if Mojang doesn't change anything.
+And nothing much more to say, everything should be ready for when 1.20 releases, if Mojang doesn't change anything.
 Enjoy it!

 <div class="btn-group">
     <a href="more_compostable_items_v1.1.html" role="button" class="btn btn-primary"><i class="fa fa-caret-left"></i>&nbsp; Previous release: v1.1</a>